 A mortgage loan fund is an investment vehicle that pools investor money to lend to borrowers in exchange for registered first mortgages over improved or unimproved property as the primary security.
 In return for their investment, investors receive a regular income called a ‘distribution’ which is generally derived from the interest paid by borrowers.

 The mortgage loan fund sector is showing growth of nearly 200% on the previous year as many Australians seek income and yield from an investment that isn’t directly correlated to the share market.

 Prominent property market commentator, SQM Research, has attributed the popularity of mortgage funds to the restrictions on bank lending enforced by the Australian Prudential Regulation Authority and the continued demand for loans.
-As such, non-bank lenders are picking up the slack and with a solid portfolio of loans and quality management, investors are benefiting from consistent returns and a steady source of income.
+As such, non-bank lenders are building a solid portfolio of loans and quality management and investors are benefiting from competitive returns and a source of income.